-We know it can be daunting to re-enter the job market after taking a career break to raise your children.
+We know it can be daunting to re-enter the job market after taking a career break.
 So here's a step-by-step return to work roadmap to get you back on the right track, summarising our top tips with lots of links to previous blog posts.

 1. Be Clear About Your Career Goals